hartsfield/entersoftdev/README.md

 ### Terminology
- - `bolt architecture` is the name given to a specific workflow pattern that can be used by enterprise software firms in building and deploying scalable application quickly, in a way that other developers familiar with the `bolt architecture` can comprehend. `bolt architecture` will be explained in detail in the next section of this guide.
+ - `bolt architecture` is the name given to a specific workflow pattern that can be used by enterprise software firms in building and deploying scalable applications quickly, in a way that other developers familiar with the `bolt architecture` can comprehend. `bolt architecture` will be explained in detail in the next section of this guide.
  - A `bolt app` is an application built using the `bolt-architecture`.